twbs/bootstrap/site/content/docs/4.3/content/tables.md

 ## How do the variants and accented tables work?

-For the accented tables ([striped rows](#striped-rows), [hoverable rows](#hoverable-rows) and [active tables](#active-tables)), we used some techniques to make these effects work for all our [table variants](#variants):
+For the accented tables ([striped rows](#striped-rows), [hoverable rows](#hoverable-rows), and [active tables](#active-tables)), we used some techniques to make these effects work for all our [table variants](#variants):

-- First of all we set the background of a table cell with the `--bs-table-bg` custom property.
+- We start by setting the background of a table cell with the `--bs-table-bg` custom property.
 All table variants then set that custom property to colorize the table cells.
 This way, we don't get into trouble if semi-transparent colors are used as table backgrounds.
-- Then we add a linear background to the table cells with `background-image: linear-gradient(var(--bs-table-accent-bg), var(--bs-table-accent-bg));`.
+- Then we add a gradient on the table cells with `background-image: linear-gradient(var(--bs-table-accent-bg), var(--bs-table-accent-bg));` to layer on top of any specified `background-color`.
 Since `--bs-table-accent-bg` is transparent by default, we have an invisible transparent linear gradient by default.
 - When either `.table-striped`, `.table-hover` or `.table-active` classes are added, the `--bs-table-accent-bg` is set to a semitransparent color to colorize the background.
-- For each table variant the `--bs-table-accent-bg` color with the most contrast is generated, therefor `.table-primary` has a darkened accent color and `.table-dark` has a lightened accent color.
+- For each table variant, we generate a `--bs-table-accent-bg` color with the highest contrast depedending on that color.
+For example, the accent color for `.table-primary` is darker while `.table-dark` has a lighter accent color.
-- The text color and border color are also generated the same way.
-The colors and border colors are inherited by default.
+- Text and border colors are generated the same way, and their colors are inherited by default.

 Behind the scenes it looks like this: